ayanchak1508/ayanchak1508.github.io/README.md

 Hi!
 I am a pre-final year B.Tech Student in the Department of Electronics and Electrical Communications Engineering, IIT Kharagpur, India.

 I am particularly interested in the fields of VLSI, Computer Architecture and Embedded Systems.
-I am currently looking for Internship or Undergraduate Research Positions in these fields. [**My CV**](https://drive.google.com/file/d/1jv3YDeDuXC56qTdNpejb1gPLlvNcVWbJ/view?usp=sharing)
+I am currently looking for Internship or Undergraduate Research Positions in these fields.

 ### My Experiences